Is It Time for a Bigger AC Unit? Summer Load May Reveal the Truth

 • Constant operation without shutting off

 These symptoms often become most noticeable during a heatwave, when the system is pushed to its limit and simply can’t keep up with the demand.
+With summers trending hotter and more prolonged, a unit that barely managed in previous years may struggle even more in 2026—making it all the more important to address sizing issues before peak heat arrives rather than in the middle of it.

 Problems Caused by an Undersized AC Unit